Native American drummer speaks on the teens who surrounded him wearing MAGA hats

 The encounter generated a wave of outrage on social media less than a week after President Donald Trump made light of the 1890 Wounded Knee massacre of several hundred Lakota Indians by the U.S. Cavalry in a tweet that was meant to mock Sen. Elizabeth Warren, D, who Trump derisively calls "Pocahontas."

-In a statement, the Indigenous Peoples Movement, which organized Friday's march, called the incident "emblematic of our discourse in Trump's America."
+In a statement, the Indigenous Peoples Movement, which organised Friday's march, called the incident "emblematic of our discourse in Trump's America."

-"It clearly demonstrates the validity of our concerns about the marginalization and disrespect of Indigenous peoples, and it shows that traditional knowledge is being ignored by those who should listen most closely," Darren Thompson, an organizer for the group, said in the statement.
+"It clearly demonstrates the validity of our concerns about the marginalisation and disrespect of Indigenous peoples, and it shows that traditional knowledge is being ignored by those who should listen most closely," Darren Thompson, an organiser for the group, said in the statement.

 Rep. Deb Halland, D-N.M., who with Rep. Sharice Davids, D-Kan., became the first Native American women elected to Congress last fall, said the video was difficult to watch.